atsaloli/cicd/01_22-registering-our-first-runner.md

 ```

-Note: You can also register runners non-interactively:
+You can also register runners non-interactively:

 ```bash
 sudo gitlab-runner register --non-interactive \